-completion of the Introductory ICD-10-AM Clinical Coding course, run by HIMAA, via distance learning
+- completion of the Introductory ICD-10-AM Clinical Coding course, run by HIMAA, via distance learning

-> - completion of the Accelerated Coding Education course, run by Auckland District Health Board.
+- completion of the Accelerated Coding Education course, run by Auckland District Health Board.

-> - Health Information Management Association of Australia website - information about the Comprehensive Medical Terminology course
+- Health Information Management Association of Australia website - Comprehensive Medical Terminology and Clinical Coding course

-> - AUT website - information about the Certificate in Medical Terminology
+- AUT website - Certificate in Medical Terminology

-> A minimum of three years of secondary education is recommended.
+A minimum of three years of secondary education is recommended.
 Useful subjects include biology, chemistry, digital technologies, maths and English.

-> Clinical coders need to be:
+Clinical coders need to be: